Self-Hosting Server

 We offer a 30-day free trial license for our Enterprise Version software.

-To create an Enterprise Free Trial License, login to the SocketXP Cloud Gateway in the US region at: https://portal.socketxp.com/ using your email ID.
+To create an Enterprise Free Trial License, login to the SocketXP Cloud Gateway in the US region (only).
+If you don't have an account in the US region gateway, create one from here: SocketXP Web Portal Sign Up.

 Go to the License tab, click the "Start Free Trial" button.
 Fill in your organization details and requirements in the form and click the "Create Free Trial License" button.
 An new Free Trial License will be created.